-- 10 ounces Queso Oaxaca or Chihuahua.
-Note: if you can’t find any Mexican melting cheese, you can use mozzarella
+- Queso Oaxaca or Chihuahua.
+Note: if you can’t find any Mexican melting cheese, you can use mozzarella.

-- 1/4 cup chopped pickled jalapeños with 2 tablespoons of the juice
+- Pickled jalapeños with 2 tablespoons of the juice.

-01 – Start by melting the vegetable shortening (or lard) and cook the chorizo in a medium pot.
+- Start by melting the vegetable shortening (or lard) and cook the chorizo in a medium pot.
 Cook until almost crispy.

 If you’re a bacon lover, I recommend to go for it!
 Your taste buds will thank you!
 Finely chop the bacon and cook it along the chorizo.
 Reduce the amount of shortening since the bacon will release some fat as well.

-02 – Puree the cooked beans with the chipotle pepper in two different batches.
+- In a blender, blend the cooked beans with the chipotle pepper in two different batches.
 Add to the cooked chorizo.

-Serve hot with tortilla chips like a bean dip or as side dish.
+Now the fun part!
+Serve hot with tortilla chips for an appetizer bean dip or as side dish.
 Here are a few ideas on what they pair well with:

 - Chicken Tinga